-- How can we systematically analyse results of cultural probes? - Cultural probes are not typically aimed to be a data source you systematically analyse - How can we generalise from cultural probes data? - Not aimed to be generalisable responses by design are idiosyncratic and tied to individuals - How many people to involve to achieve a reliable result?
-How to ensure responses are representative? - See above - How to avoid bias in a probe? - Bias and designer subjectivity is valued in probes
+- How can these subjective insights be transformed into quantifiable criteria to inform and influence subsequent design? - Cultural probes are not typically aimed to be a data source you systematically analyse - How can we generalise from cultural probes data?
+Not aimed to be generalisable responses by design are idiosyncratic and tied to individuals - How many people to involve to achieve a reliable result?
+How to ensure responses are representative?
+See above - Could the non-objective, interpretive feedback lead to design bias? - Bias and designer subjectivity is valued in probes